GSA/fpkilint/docs/cpct_user_help.md

 permalink: docs/userguide/
 ---

-DRAFT -- DRAFT --- DRAFT

 ## What is the Certificate Profile Conformance Tool (CPCT)?
-(Matt) (Background - summary of the tool)<br>
+<**(Matt) Background - summary of the tool**>

-How often do you manually analyze certificates to see if they conform to certificate policies and profiles?
-If your answer is "often," then CPCT is for you.
+How often do you manually analyze Federal PKI certificates to see if they conform to certificate policies and profiles?
+If your answer is _often_, then the Certificate Profile Conformance Tool (CPCT) is for you.

-CPCT instantaneously does what previously demanded too much of your time.
-Not only that, but it clearly explains the cause for any nonconforming field/extension.
-Best of all (and what a relief), you can download a formatted Test Report (.xls or .pdf) to submit as part of an FPKI Annual Review (Audit) package or for QA archiving.
+CPCT instantaneously does what previously demanded too much of your time&nbsp;&mdash;&nbsp;analyzing certificates for conformance.
+Not only that, but CPCT clearly explains the cause for any nonconforming field or extension in a certificate.
+Best of all (and what a relief), you can download a formatted Test Report (.xls or .pdf) to submit as part of an FPKI Annual Review (Audit) package or for agency/organization-specific needs.

 * [Who Needs CPCT?](#who-needs-cpct)
 * [System and Application Requirements](#system-and-application-requirements)